neomutt/neomutt/contrib/keybase/README.md

 ## Decrypting and verifying messages

 Unfortunately, there isn't an easy way to decrypt or verify messages through a macro.
-Instead, you'll need to use the pipe feature of mutt.
+Instead, you'll need to use the pipe feature of neomutt.

 Opening the email, you'll need to navigate to the actual attachment.
 (Press "V" when you're reading the email.)